barstoolbluz/sox-dsd/SOX_DSD_BASICS.md

 Comparative measurements indicate:

 * SDM-8 (SoX-DSD) closely matches PCM playback performance in THD and noise floor.

 * CLANS provides greater stability at slightly elevated audible noise levels.
-* JRiver’s DSD conversion closely resembles SoX-DSD’s SDM-8 in performance, though slightly higher noise just below 20kHz.

-## Practical Guidelines for Audiophiles

 * **DSD128 and above**: Recommended for audiophiles to shift noise further into ultrasonic frequencies.

 * At DSD64, a low-pass filter around 50kHz is advisable to manage aggressive ultrasonic noise shaping.

 ## Modulator Selection and Subjective Audio Quality